singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 ![](media/04_7_8.JPG)

 If each value knows its running sum (the sum of values from s through itself), then we can find this pretty easily.
 We just need to leverage this simple equation: runningSumₓ = runningSumᵧ - targetSum.
 We then look for the values of x where this is true.

 ![](media/04_7_9.JPG)

 Since we're just looking for the number of paths, we can use a hash table.
 As we iterate through the array, build a hash table that maps from a runningSum to the number of times we've seen that sum.
-Then, for each y, look up runningSumY   -  targetSum in the hash table.
-The value in the hash table will tell you the number of paths with sum targetsum that end at y.
+Then, for each y, look up runningSumᵧ - targetSum in the hash table.
+The value in the hash table will tell you the number of paths with sum targetSum that end at y.

 For example:
 ```